All Episodes

 Right?

-Mike grab audio soundbite number five.
+Mike, grab audio, soundbite number five.

-I wasn't even gonna get this.
+I wasn't even going to get this.

 This is so ridiculous.

-But since you brought it up and it was a C I told you so.
+But since you brought it up and it was a C, I told you so.

-Hurricane experts, Max Mayfield at the National Hurricane Center has nothing to do with this.
+Hurricane experts Max Mayfield at the National Hurricane Center has nothing to do with this.

 This is part of a normal cycle.

-If you want, I can go get lists of you for the most deadly hurricanes this century, and I can tell you how there are hurricanes long before anybody ever thought of man-made global warming that had just as much death and destruction as this.
+And I can tell you how there are hurricanes long before anybody ever thought of man-made global warming that had just as much death and destruction as this.

 This is not unprecedented.

-But most people's historical perspective begins with the day they were born, and they judge events within their own lifetime.
+But most people's historical perspective begins with the day they were born.

 Well, it's never been as bad as this.